Smoking prevalence in adults

 Why this indicator is important

-The number of people who smoke in NSW has been falling for some years.
-Despite this fall, tobacco smoking is still the leading cause of preventable illness and premature death among the NSW population.1
+While the number of people who smoke in NSW has stabilised over recent years, tobacco smoking is still the leading cause of preventable illness and premature death among the NSW population.1

 Quitting smoking is an important way to improve a person’s health.
 Quitting smoking at any time results in substantial health gains.2

 Importantly, people who have been diagnosed with cancer will benefit from quitting.
-Evidence suggests that quitting at the time of a cancer diagnosis can:
+Evidence suggests quitting at the time of a cancer diagnosis can:

 - improve a person’s response to treatment